webdevphi/Winter-2018-Workshops/1-React/README.md

 We'll introduce the concept of stateless function components, as the name suggests it's a component that doesn't have the `state` property and because of that we can represent the component by purely it's render function

-We'll have a simple example which will be a sort of alias for the `<li>` html element
+We'll have a simple example which will be a sort of alias for the `<li>` HTML element

 `src/child.jsx`
 ```JSX